minorg/minorgordon.net/_posts/2020-10-25-thingsworth.md

 categories: work
 ---

-I've been thinking about migrating some of my older personal projects to Next.js, which I'm using on [paradicms]]({% post_url 2020-08-23-paradicms %}).
+I've been thinking about migrating some of my older personal projects to Next.js, which I'm using on [paradicms]({% post_url 2020-08-23-paradicms %}).
 I've come to appreciate the ease of development and hosting.

 [ThingsWorth]({% post_url 2019-03-19-thingsworth %}) is an obvious candidate for migration.
 The project started out ca. 2018 as a set of Markdown files with a similar structure.
 I created the "real" implementation as a three-tier web application with a Knockout.js front end, Java middleware, MongoDB as a ground-truth database, and ElasticSearch for full-text search.
 Later I re-implemented the middleware in Scala, as an excuse to learn that better.
 I also migrated the databases to PostgreSQL with full-text search, because I wanted to learn that.
 I often do this with [personal projects]({% post_url 2020-05-23-personal-projects %}).